People walking on the harbour wall at Kaly Bay Harbour

-I was actually going to the Harbour House for dinner, but I went there a little earlier with my camera, so I also managed to get this shot of one of the fishing boats.
+I was going to the Harbour House for dinner, but I went there a little earlier with my camera, so I also managed to get this shot of one of the fishing boats.
 You can see Kalk Bay main road in the background, with Cape to Cuba (a great restaurant) just behind the harbour.

 I caught this shop driving onto the M5 on the new the Koeberg Interchange flyover.
 I was crawling rather than flying, so I had the opportunity to catch this shot.
+The cranes are used to load and offload containers in the container terminal of Cape Town Harbour.

 These are the same cranes that I caught in this shot from the helicopter a few weeks ago.